Skip to definition.

 3. Give to a courier to take to another place

-"send me your latest results"
+"send me your latest results";

 - mail, post [Brit]

-4. Transport commercially
+4. Move goods commercially

 - transport, ship